vatpac-technology/sops/docs/controller-skills/coordination.md

     <span class="hotline">**BAS** -> **INL**</span>: "FD516"

 ### Next
 Next coordination is performed between ADC and TCU controllers to discuss the next aircraft to depart.
-As a general rule, all departing aircraft require Next coordination, unless stipulated by local SOPs through the use of autorelease.
+As a general rule, all departing aircraft require Next coordination, unless stipulated by local SOPs through the use of Auto Release.
+Auto Release can be cancelled at any time through mutual agreement of the ADC and TCU controllers.

 The format is as follows: